apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 `optional`, and `type`, all are straightforward to be provided for the existing options on the current supported platforms.

-Adding the four new mumbers to `ProjectOption` will increase the size of `ProjectOption` class and consequently the amount of data returned by `server_info_query`, however since Project API client and server run on the same host that is negligible.
+Adding the four new members to `ProjectOption` will increase the size of `ProjectOption` class and consequently the amount of data returned by `server_info_query`, however since Project API client and server run on the same host that is negligible.